StollerSystem/OrderTracker/README.md

 ## Description

-This app will let you track vendors that place orders.
-You'll be able to add Vendors to a list, then click on that Vendor to see thier page.
+This app will let you track vendors that place orders with you.
+You'll be able to add Vendors (name and description) to a list, then click on that Vendor to see thier page.
-From there you will be able to add orders for them, then you can click on each order to see a details page.
+From there you will be able to see current orders and add orders for them.
+Then you can click on each order to see a page with the details.
 On the order details page there is a button to remove the order.